Berti-code/Emulation-Station/README.md

 Help with transfering roms using SFTP to the system can be found [here](https://github.com/retropie/retropie-setup/wiki/Transferring-Roms)
 <p>In this case the streaming is done using Moonlight, an open source Nvidia GameStream client, note that this project only
 works if you have an nvidia graphics card on your PC.</p>
-<p>Moonlight for Emulation Station can be installed with wget using</p>[this script.](https://raw.githubusercontent.com/TechWizTime/moonlight-retropie/master/moonlight.sh)
+Moonlight for Emulation Station can be installed with wget using [this script](https://raw.githubusercontent.com/TechWizTime/moonlight-retropie/master/moonlight.sh)
 <p>Using this build I managed to have some fun playing video games that I used to play on my first Pentium computer as a kid,
   I was also able to run it in my father's car by connecting the Raspberry Pi to a 12v screen.</p>